 Inquire about the vendor’s post-implementation support, including response times and support hours.

-A reliable TMC should offer round-the-clock travel support to assist your employees during unforeseen situations.
+The company should offer round-the-clock travel support to assist your employees during unforeseen situations.
 They should be available over various modes, such as calls, chats, and email.

 Moreover, corporate travel often involves crossing time zones, and issues may arise at any hour of the day.
 Having 24/7 travel support is particularly beneficial when employees are traveling to international destinations, as the TMC can assist them regardless of the time zone differences.